Deformation theory of G_2 conifolds: Preliminaries on G2 manifolds

 A $\G$~structure on a smooth $7$-manifold $M$ is a smooth $3$-form $\ph$ satisfying a certain ``nondegeneracy'' condition.
 Various approaches to describing this nondegeneracy condition can be found, for example, in~\cite{Br1, J4, Kflows} but we will not explicitly need these.
 A $\G$~structure $\ph$ determines a Riemannian metric $g_{\ph}$ and an orientation $\vol_{\ph}$ in a nonlinear way.
-Thus $\ph$ determines a Hodge star operator $\st_{\ph}$, and $\ps = \st_{\ph} \ph$ is the dual $4$-form.
-When a $\G$~structure exists, there is an open subbundle $\Omega^3_+$ of the bundle of $3$-forms consisting of nondegenerate $3$-forms, also called \emph{positive} or \emph{stable} $3$-forms.
+Thus $\ph$ determines a Hodge star operator $\st_{\ph}$, and we let $\ps = \st_{\ph} \ph$ denote the dual $4$-form.
+When a $\G$~structure exists, there is an open subbundle of the bundle of $3$-forms whose space of sections, denoted $\Omega^3_+$, consists of nondegenerate $3$-forms, also called \emph{positive} or \emph{stable} $3$-forms.

 \begin{defn} A $\G$~manifold is a connected manifold with a $\G$~structure $(M, \ph)$ such that $\ph$ is \emph{parallel} with respect to the Levi-Civita connection $\nab{}$ determined by $g_{\ph}$.
 That is, $\nab{g_{\ph}}\ph = 0$.
 Such a $\G$~structure is also called \emph{torsion-free}.
 In this case the Riemannian holonomy $\hol$ of $(M, g_{\ph})$ is contained in the group $\G \subseteq \SOs$. \end{defn} \begin{rmk} A $\G$~manifold is always \emph{Ricci-flat}, and a $\G$~structure $\ph$ is torsion-free if and only if it is both closed and coclosed: $d\ph = 0$ and $d \ps = 0$. \end{rmk}